Isabelle-Moura/mentor-class/README.md

+##Before we start, I would like to dedicate this whole project to God, to my beautiful and wonderful family (mom, Nana, Jéssica, Grandpa and Grandma, I love you guys so badly!) and, last but not least, to my incredible teachers (Prof. Lucas Perdigão, Profa.
+Letícia Porto Soares and Monitor Pedro Souza).
+Thank you!

+##

 # Mentor Class - Project Documentation

 Mentor Class is an application for managing classes and students, designed to streamline the administration of mentors, mentorships, classes, and students.
 The application was built using JSON Server to simulate the backend and does not rely on any front-end frameworks, developed with HTML, CSS, and pure JavaScript to create the user interface and interactive functionalities.